hypirion/fairbrook/doc/TUTORIAL.md

   (path/merge-with-path merge-fn {:a {:b 2} :b 5} {:a {:b 3} :b 1}))
 ```

-It's not a pretty solution when done at runtime, but work on making it prettier
+It's not a pretty solution when done at runtime, but when combining and
-is ongoing, and a solution is probably coming during `0.2.0` through a
+"chaining" rules, it turns more composable than having a special function doing
-`path-merge-with`.
+things for you.
+(It is also not as horrible to read as one may expect.)

-Going from the more elegant `path-merge`, the solution to our original problem
+Going from the more elegant `path-merge-with`, the solution to our original
-turns into this:
+problem turns into this:

 ```clj
 (ns luncher.database-stuff